TritonDataCenter/rfd/rfd/0036/meta/triton-cli.md

 # Managing metadata with the Triton CLI

-Users can register metadata as key/value pairs that can be used in projects and services.
-The metadata must be a member of a project (RBACv2 terms), and each key must by unique within that project.
+The following commands are all within the scope of a given project.

-Needs definition: RBACv2 permissions.
+The `triton` CLI must allow users to specify an organization and project to work within in a manner similar to how the user can now specify a profile.
+Once the default organization and project are set, all interactions with the resources defined here are within the scope of that organization and project.

-All `triton meta` commands must support a `[-j <project name>]` optional argument to specify the project name/uuid.
+Additionally, `triton meta` commands must support a `-j <project name>` optional argument to specify the project name/uuid.
 This is similar to specifying the Triton profile with `triton -p <profile name>`.
-Example: `triton [-j <project name>] meta list`
+Example: `triton [-j <project name>] meta list`.
+Support for `-o <organization name>` is similarly expected.

 ## `triton meta list|ls`